abilandz/PH8124/Lecture_3/Lecture_3.md

 # pattern is: -rwx--xr--
 ```

-It practice, it is not needed to remove old permissions and only then to set the new ones, it was done here that way only for the sake of exercise --- the old permission can be directly overwritten.
+It practice, it is not needed to remove old permissions and only then to set the new ones, it was done here that way only for the sake of this exercise --- the old permissions can be directly overwritten.

 Before we start developing the new commands from scratch in **Linux**, we need to introduce one very important and fairly generic concept: _positional parameters_.